Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 Overview
 ----------

 This plugin allows to create heightmap-based terrains in Godot Engine.
-This kind of terrain uses 2D images, such as for heights or texturing information, which makes it cheap to implement while covering most use cases, for high to low end GPUs.
+This kind of terrain uses 2D images, such as for heights or texturing information, which makes it cheap to implement while covering most use cases.

-It is entirely built on top of the `VisualServer` scripting API, which means it should be expected to work on both `GLES2` and `GLES3` backends.
+It is entirely built on top of the `VisualServer` scripting API, which means it should be expected to work on all platforms supported by Godot's `GLES3` renderer.

 ![Screenshot of the editor with the plugin enabled and arrows showing where UIs are](images/overview.png)